kennyx46/smart-dapp/README.md

 Note: For proper app functioning you need to have metamask chrome extension installed.

 To run the app locally, please run `yarn` and then `yarn start`.

+You can also use `docker` to run the app.